swanson/swanson.github.com/_posts/2014-02-24-integration-testing-rest-apis-for-android.md

 This approach creates a boundary before the HTTP level; you take the stance that you trust the test suites of Gson, Retrofit, etc to work and then just mock out the data.
 You can see an [example of this][mi] in the sample application that comes with Retrofit.
-A `MockGitHub` is created and returns canned data, bypassing any network operations or serialization.
+A `MockGitHub` returns canned data, bypassing any network operations or serialization.

 Pros: